kingsimba/nigit/README.rst

   This will foster stable public APIs and better modularization.
 * Each subproject can have different collaborators and permissions.
   This is very important in corporations in which different people have different access permissions.

+If you are familiar with 'git', you will find it easy to learn.

 Prerequisites
 -------------